AirGrid/awesome-adtech/README.md

 A curated list describing the technology behind advertising!

-Whilst advertising is a broad field, this awesome list delves deep into describing the technology behind it.
+Whilst advertising is a broad field, this awesome list describes specifically the technology behind it.
 In this list, expect to learn about the software, datasets, and other technology that brands and agencies use to perform their digital advertising activities!

 Awesome AdTech was created and is maintaned by [AirGrid](https://www.airgrid.io/?utm_source=github&utm_campaign=awesome-adtech-list), but contributions from the community to this list are welcome!
 Just edit the README.md (this document) and send the changes as a pull request, guidelines are available [here](contributing.md).